PracticeDaily21/PracticeDaily21/README.md

 ### My Hobbies:
 - 👀 I’m interested in learning, speaking, reading, laughing and sleeping as well.
 I favor delicious food, outdoor activities and party with friends.

-#### Possibly in future, Becoming a self-taught Software Engineer / Full-Stack Web Developer
+#### Possibly in future, Becoming a self-taught Software Engineer / Full-Stack Web Developer, no idea we'll see.

 <!---
 PracticeDaily21/PracticeDaily21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.